rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="15.9"></span>
 ![A standard downward-facing photo of legs and shoes on a dry path](ohlone-wilderness-trail-100.jpg)

 The smooth running stopped immediately as soon as I stepped onto the Ohlone Trail.
-I grew a bit nervous, as sixteen miles is along way to run just to find yourself stepping onto the *beginning* of a marathon-length trail.
+I grew a bit nervous, as sixteen miles is a long way to run just to find yourself stepping onto the *beginning* of a marathon-length trail.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="16.5"></span>
 ![Looking out of a valley toward serene hills and a blue sky](ohlone-wilderness-trail-110.jpg)